Economic Impact Report: Easy to Slight, Displaced Personss Show Their Economic Might

 My dream for my business is to open an Otani Noodle location on the West Side of Cleveland, but right now we are focused on the new location of Otani Noodle, which will be in downtown Cleveland (234 Euclid Avenue).
 We will be taking over the Noodlecat location.
 We are pushing our grand opening for the end of October or the beginning of November, but ultimately, we should be open by the end of the year.

-Immigrants Needing Advice May Soon Ask a ‘Community Navigator’
+International Newcomers Needing Advice May Soon Ask a ‘Community Navigator’

 By Chris Hoey

-Global Cleveland is taking action on a pressing issue and joining a program that promotes the integration of immigrant and ethnic groups into the larger community.
+Global Cleveland is taking action on a pressing issue and joining a program that promotes the integration of International Newcomer and ethnic groups into the larger community.
 Cleveland will join New York City, Pittsburgh, Los Angeles, Houston, Detroit, and Chicago in launching a Community Navigator program, designed to provide a trusty guide and a point of contact to members of marginalized communities.

 This program has already begun its recruitment efforts, and we hope to have the first Community Navigator training held on October 28th.
 Additional Community Navigator trainings will be held: